-Elle Fanning Suffers Wardrobe Malfunction When Gust of Wind Blows Up Dress
+Elle Fanning Brilliantly Recovered From a Wardrobe Malfunction

-Fall fashion is upon us, but Elle Fanning‘s latest wardrobe mishap is convincing us that trench coats—cute as they are—may not be the best outfit choice this season, at least if you’re planning to wear nothing underneath.
+Fall fashion is upon us, but Elle Fanning‘s latest wardrobe mishap is convincing us that trench coats, cute as they are, may not be the best outfit choice this season—at least if you’re planning to wear not much underneath.
 On Thursday, the 19-year-old actress suffered a major wardrobe malfunction when a gust of wind blew up her trench coat, exposing her underwear.
-Luckily, Fanning quickly recovered like the boss she is.
+Luckily, Fanning quickly recovered, like the boss she is.

 The mishap occurred as Fanning was filming a scene for an as-of-yet untitled Woody Allen film outside the Plaza Athenee Hotel in New York City.
 For the scene, Fanning kept things minimal with damp hair, nude flats, and a shin-length trench coat that she basically wore as a dress.